css-raku/CSS-Properties-raku/docs/CSS/Properties/PropertyInfo.md

  ) returns CSS::Properties::PropertyInfo;
 ```

-Returns a new object containing inforation on the given property
+Returns a new object containing information on the given property

 Accessors
 ---------